Active Directory (AD) remains the backbone of most enterprise environments, managing authentication and access for users, devices, and applications.

 3. Discover Stale Users

 Stale users are accounts that have not been used for a while; for example, former employees’ accounts that have not been disabled.
-Certain types of stale accounts are difficult to identify unless you are able to monitor their authentication activity.
+Certain types of stale accounts are difficult to identify unless you can monitor their authentication activity.
 As an example, identifying service accounts is difficult since their information is not available natively.

 4. Disable Admins with SPN